 ICMA has worked in nearly every country in Latin America to build strong, responsive institutions and boost effective citizen participation at the local level.

-Productive employment and education opportunities need to be created in order to stymie apathy among young adults and increase incomes.
+Productive employment and education opportunities need to be created in order to counter apathy among young adults and increase incomes.
 Institutions must be strengthened in order to enforce the rule of law, curb corruption, and improve public service delivery at the national and local levels.

 ICMA programs have helped flood-prone communities in Guatemala assess their disaster readiness and improve their mitigation and preparedness capabilities.
 Also in Guatemala, ICMA provided critical support to strengthen local government financial management by implementing the national-level integrated financial management system in thirteen municipalities in four regions of the country, many of which are isolated and have high indigenous populations.
 In addition, ICMA provided support to improve tax collections and to assist municipalities in updating their service fees, designed a certification program for municipal financial managers, promoted transparency in municipal procurement processes, and helped strengthen local government associations.

 In Bolivia, ICMA worked to improve municipal administration and management; strengthen local governance by helping municipalities implement participation models and processes; encourage municipal governments to develop policies and practices that promote local and regional economic growth; and build the capacity of municipal support organizations to be more effective and sustainable.